dbactual/thomaspaine-www/content/aboutpaine/portraits-of-paine-by-moncure-conway.md

 Slug: aboutpaine/portraits-of-paine-by-moncure-conway
 Date: Mon Aug  4 09:08:52 EDT 2014

-                             PORTRAITS  OF  PAINE.

-               from an Appendix in Life of Thomas Paine by Conway
+   from an Appendix in *Life of Thomas Paine* by Conway

    At the age of thirty Paine was somewhat stout, and very athletic; but after his arrival in America (1774) he was rather slender.
 His height was